oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/200/Picture25.png)

-- Give you clone a new name, by appending your user name (User01..User10), and click Create, and leave the 'Open immediately' option on
+- Give your clone a new name, by appending your user name (User01..User10), and click Create, and leave the 'Open immediately' option on

 ![](images/200/Picture26.png)